Private Security Company Association of Iraq: Activities

-Consisting of over 40 member companies, the PSCAI was the only active trade group in Iraq focusing on issues related to the private security company (PSC) industry.
-The PSCAI served a liaison between the Multi-National Force – Iraq (MNF-I), the Government of Iraq (GoI), the Coalition Governments and its member companies.
+Consisting of over 40 member companies, the PSCAI was the only active trade group in Iraq focusing on issues related to the private security company industry.
+The PSCAI served a liaison between the Multi-National Force – Iraq, the Government of Iraq, the Coalition Governments and its member companies.
 While primarily an operationally focused organization, the PSCAI advocated on behalf of the industry internationally.
 In addition to representing its members in meetings with senior leaders of the United States Government, Coalition Governments and the Government of Iraq to include the Kurdish Regional Government (KRG), the association disseminated information critical to operations in Iraq to all members.